Jhansi: Air transport

-Jhansi Airport is a military aviation base built in the British era used by the Indian army and political visitors.
+Jhansi Airstrip is a military aviation base built in the British era used by the Indian army and political visitors.
 Though there are provisions for private aircraft to land, there are no civil aviation operations.
 There had been a demand to make it operational for commercial purposes in the 1990s and again in the 2000s.
-The Uttar Pradesh government announced the construction of an all new civil aviation base to support tourism in Bundelkhand in April 2011.
-As of 2020, the Kanpur Airport, located 238 km away, is the nearest major airport to Jhansi within the state, though Gwalior Airport in the neighbouring state of Madhya Pradesh is the nearest airport being located 116 km from Jhansi which has direct flights to Delhi, Mumbai, Indore, Bangalore, Hyderabad, Kolkata, Ahemdabad, Jammu, Pune and Chennai.
+The Uttar Pradesh government announced the construction of an all-new civil aviation base to support tourism in Bundelkhand in April 2011.
+As of 2020, the Kanpur Airport, located 238 km away, is the nearest major airport to Jhansi within the state, though Gwalior Airport in the neighbouring state of Madhya Pradesh is the nearest airport being located 116 km from Jhansi which has direct flights to Delhi, Mumbai, Bangalore and Hyderabad.

 Armed forces

 The Jhansi Cantonment was the site of the accommodation for British civil and military personnel in the period of British rule in India.
 Jhansi district is the headquarters of the 31st Indian Armoured Division, stationed at Jhansi-Babina.
 There has been a joint exercise from 1 to 30 March 2012 with the Singaporean Army at Jhansi witnessed by the President of India, Pratibha Patil.